ssidhu1994/Active-Directory-Home-Lab/README.md

  <br/>
 New-ADOrganizationalUnit -Name _USERS -ProtectedFromAccidentalDeletion $false <br/>
  <br/>
-<b>Foreach loop, loops through the block of code below and will run for each individual user, where n is representation of the current user that is being examined.
-For example the first n will be our own name.</b>  <br/>
+<b>Foreach loop loops through the block of code below and will run for each individual user, where n is the representation of the current user that is being examined.
+For example, the first n will be our own name.</b>  <br/>
  <br/>
 foreach ($n in $USER_FIRST_LAST_LIST) { <br/>
  <br/>
- <b>Splits(adds space between first & last name) the username and stores it in first variable(0 is first element in an array).</b> <br/>
+ <b>Splits (adds space between first and last name) the username and stores it in the first variable (0 is the first element in an array).</b> <br/>
  <br/>
     $first = $n.Split(" ")[0].ToLower() <br/>
      <br/>
- <b>Splits(adds space between first & last name) the username and stores it in last variable(1 is second element in an array).</b> <br/>
+ <b>Splits (adds space between first and last name) the username and stores it in the last variable (1 is the second element in an array).</b> <br/>
  <br/>
     $last = $n.Split(" ")[1].ToLower() <br/>
      <br/>
- <b>Concatenates two things, takes first letter from first variable and adds it to lastname and then changes it to lowercase</b> <br/>
+ <b>The following line concatenates two things: it takes the first letter from the first variable, adds it to lastname, and then changes it to lowercase.</b> <br/>
  <br/>
     $username = "$($first.Substring(0,1))$($last)".ToLower() <br/>
      <br/>
- <b>Gives graphical output for us to see the script running in realtime.
-Gives background and foreground colors.</b> <br/>
+ <b>Gives us graphical output so we can see the script running in real time.
+Gives the background and foreground colours.</b> <br/>
  <br/>
     Write-Host "Creating user: $($username)" -BackgroundColor Black -ForegroundColor Cyan <br/>
      <br/>

- <b>Creates new user in AD.
-Similar to how we manually created our own admin user account from earlier.</b> <br/>
+ <b>Creates a new user in AD.
+Similar to how we manually created our own admin user account earlier.</b> <br/>
    New-AdUser -AccountPassword $password <br/>
    -GivenName $first <br/>
    -Surname $last <br/>